-The outlook for veterinary assistant and technician jobs is expected to increase by 36 percent.
-As pet owners become more affluent and continue to think of their animals as "members of the family," they also become more willing to seek medical care for a sick pet and willing to pay a premium for that medical care.
+The outlook for veterinary assistants and technicians is expected to increase by 36 percent.
+As pet owners become more affluent and continue to think of their animals as “members of the family,” they also become more willing to seek medical care for a sick pet and willing to pay a premium for that medical care.
 As a result, layoffs are less likely to occur and competition for the most desirable positions should remain stiff.

 The opportunity for growth and advancement in this field is great as well.
-Many veterinary assistants go on to receive further training, which opens the door to additional career paths.
-Currently, about 91 percent of veterinary assistants work in a veterinary office.
+Many go on to receive further training, which opens the door to additional career paths.
+Currently, about 91 percent work in a veterinary office.
 However, with further veterinary technology training, former assistants go on to work in clinical settings as technologists and technicians, in biomedical facilities, in wildlife facilities, in diagnostic laboratories, and even in zoos and aquariums.

 Salary earning potential

-Top paying areas for veterinary assistants and laboratory animal caretakers include New Haven, Connecticut, the San Francisco Bay Area, and Boston, Massachusetts.
+Top paying areas include New Haven, Connecticut, the San Francisco Bay Area, and Boston, Massachusetts.